Close Banner

 Packing for Disney World Weather Year-Round - Siblings in Costumes

 • Comfortable clothes that you can layer: Since the weather remains warm, you should still pack T-shirts and shorts so you’re not too hot, but it would also be wise to pack at least one pair of leggings, jeans or pants.
-On top, long-sleeved shirts (spirit jerseys for the win!), thin sweaters or light jackets would probably be enough coverage for cooler nights and mornings.
+Long-sleeved shirts, thin sweaters or light jackets would probably be enough for cooler nights and mornings.
 It’s a bonus if you could easily layer the clothes that you bring.

 • Ponchos: If you’re going in September, ponchos are a must-have.
 Later in the season, we suggest sticking them in your suitcase anyway, so you have them on hand just in case.
 But unless the forecast includes rain, you should be fine if you leave them at the hotel.

-• Comfortable shoes: It doesn’t matter which season you’re visiting — you need comfortable shoes that are already broken in since you’ll be doing a LOT of walking and standing.
+• Comfortable shoes: It doesn’t matter which season you’re visiting — you need comfortable shoes that are already broken in.
+You’ll be doing a LOT of walking and standing.

-• Sunscreen, sunglasses, hats: Bring the usual protection from the sun.
+• Sunscreen, sunglasses and hats: Bring the usual protection from the sun.

 • Costumes: If you want to dress up for Halloween, pack your costume!
-Note that there are costume guidelines at Disney World — though adults can wear costumes during Mickey's Not-So-Scary Halloween Party.
+Note that there are costume guidelines at Disney World, although adults can wear costumes during Mickey's Not-So-Scary Halloween Party.

-• Swimsuits: It’s still warm enough outside if you enjoy relaxing pool time.
+• Swimsuits: It's still warm enough outside to enjoy relaxing pool time.

 Winter